Verkada Command has the ability to integrate with Okta (amongst other IdPs) in two capacities dependent on the use case:

 Assigning users and groups to the SCIM app

 Okta users and groups can now be assigned to the SCIM app.
-Users added to the app will push automatically, while groups will need to be pushed.
+Users added to the app will push automatically, while groups will need to be pushed manually.
 Follow these steps to push groups:

-This allows for the groups which have been assigned to this app to be searched by name.
 Find the group, and select Save.
-If successful the Push Status will show Active.
+If successful the Push Status will show Active

-Updating usernames (emails) does not take effect in Command.
-If a username is to be changed, please unassign the user from the Verkada SCIM app, then re-add it to the app for the change to take effect.
+Updating usernames (emails) does not take effect in Verkada Command.
+If a username is to be changed, please unassign the user from the SCIM app, then re-add them to the app for the change to take effect.

 If a new user cannot be created, it could be due to the email domain not being added to the SCIM configuration in the Verkada backend.
 When the authentication token is generated for an organization, the expected email domains are tied to it.
 If the user is outside of the email domains provided when the token was created, this will cause the user to be unable to be created.
-If this is the cause of the problem, Verkada Support can add this domain to remedy the issue.
+If this is the cause of the problem, You will need to generate a new token and add this domain to remedy the issue.